okyeron/dinkii/dinkii-neotrellis/README.md

 If you want to test the LEDs on a single NeoTrellis/MechaTrellis board - which is advisable after purchase -  set the code above to the following

+i2c_config should be set to the 8x8 addresses for this test mode.

 ```
 #define TEST 1    // SET TO 1 for testing